zvercodebender/community-plugins/README.md

 # Installing a plugin

-Installing a plugin is as simple as copying the plugin jar file into the _plugins_ directory in your Deployit server installation directory.
-See Deployit's *System Administration Manual* for more information.
+Installing a plugin is as simple as copying the plugin jar file into the _plugins_ directory in your XL Deploy server installation directory.
+See XL Deploy's *System Administration Manual* for more information.

 # Building community plugins

 Here are the steps you need to build plugins under the community plugins repository

 1. Checkout the community repo [https://github.com/xebialabs/community-plugins](https://github.com/xebialabs/community-plugins)